vjba/SES-GDPR/README.md

 Automatically destroys ID proof images and finance agreement pdf documents when system is idle for `20 minutes`

+A desktop shortcut is installed giving the option for manual operation

-## Instructions
+## Installation Instructions

-1. Download installation scripts as a zip [here](https://github.com/vjba/SES-GDPR/archive/1.0.zip), or check the [releases page](https://github.com/vjba/SES-GDPR/releases)
+1. Download the latest installation scripts as a zip from the [releases page](https://github.com/vjba/SES-GDPR/releases)
-2. Extract / Unzip the files
+2. Extract the files
-3. Run the INSTALL.BAT file
+3. Run `INSTALL.BAT`

-4. DONE!
+## Removal Instructions

+1. Navigate to your user profile `C:\Users\%UserProfile%\`
+2. Run `UNINSTALL.BAT`

 ### Notes